-This page contains awesome tiger facts, pictures, video and in-depth information.
+This page contains tiger facts, pictures, video and in-depth information.

-Tigers are instantly recognizable due to their striped coats and large size.
-Despite being one of the most well-known animals in the world, the tiger is endangered.
+The tiger is instantly recognizable due to its striped coat and large size.
+Yet despite being one of the world’s best known animals, the tiger is an endangered species.

-Research suggests that there may be fewer then 3,200 tigers left in the wild.
+Research suggests that there may be fewer than 3,200 tigers left in the wild.
 It is quite possible that this fearsome big cat will become extinct in the wild within our lifetimes.

 - Scientific name: Panthera tigris

 - Type of Animal: Mammal, member of the order Carnivora

 - Where Found: Southeast Asia, eastern Russia